 Slovenia will offer something unique at each season of the year.

 The summer months are probably the only ones which will allow you to swim in the lakes and rivers.
 However, you will be restricted to cycle during the morning due to the high temperatures.

 During autumn you will enjoy the most spectacular views due to the golden colors of the trees.
 In spring, you can enjoy the gentle breeze and the lush vegetation.

 The only time that it’s probably not a good idea for cycling in Slovenia is during winter as it can get pretty cold, especially in the Julian Alps region.
 However, there is plenty of skiing to be enjoyed at this time of year!

 - There are info points in many cities around the country.
 Despite this, if you get lost or need some advice, ask the locals.
 Slovenians are incredibly kind and hospitable and will try to help you.

 - I definitely recommend downloading a free app called Maps.me for your trip.
 It works offline and gives you all the available routes, as well as the altimeter of the way.

 - If you are considering doing some camping during your trip, sign up for a platform called Warmshowers.
-This is a network of cyclists which can offer you a place to sleep for free in case you have some problems or an emergency.
+This is a network of cyclists that can offer you a place to sleep for free if you have some problems or an emergency.
 It’s like Couchsurfing, but for cyclists.